baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-* targets are validated before print
+* updated link to documentation
-* field values in the plugin options page are now escaped using esc_attr()
+* textarea input fields now escaped using esc_textarea() on plugin options page